 I had to get some assistance from NFPA on this question, but I was assured that these smoke detectors are not required to be monitored by the system.
 This is spelled out clearly in paragraph 21.8.2 of NFPA 72 (2016, 2013, and 2010 editions):

 21.8.2 All detection devices used for door hold-open release service shall be monitored for integrity in accordance with Section 12.6 (2016 and 2013 editions) /10.17 (2010 edition).

 Exception: Smoke detectors used only for door and shutter release and not for open area protection.

 NFPA 72 Handbook: Monitoring for integrity is not required for detectors integral to the door assembly, or stand-alone detectors not connected to the fire alarm system.

 If you’ve read NFPA 72, you may have noticed the next paragraph, which seems to contradict the exception above, but because Class D circuits are used, the referenced sections do not require the detectors to be monitored, as explained in the NFPA 72 Handbook:

 21.8.3 All door and shutter hold-open release and integral door and shutter release and closure devices used for release service shall be monitored for integrity in accordance with Section 12.6 (2016 edition) / 21.2 (2013 and 2010 editions).

 NFPA 72 Handbook: Generally, magnetic door release appliances are installed so that they release on loss of power.
 Where Class D circuits or pathways are used in accordance with 21.2.6, fail-safe operation is provided and monitoring for integrity is not required.

-The codes in your jurisdiction may vary so check the local requirements, but the bottom line is that there are very few locations where fusible link closer arms are acceptable for use on fire doors or smoke doors.
+The codes in your jurisdiction may vary so check the local requirements, but the bottom line is that there are very few locations (almost none) where fusible link closer arms are currently acceptable for use on fire doors or smoke doors.
 This is to protect the means of egress from becoming compromised by smoke prior to the release of the fusible link.
 In locations where a hard-wired electronic hold-open unit is not feasible, a battery-operated unit with an integral smoke detector may be a good solution.